Future Commencement Weekend Dates

 What is the difference between a Convocation and Commencement?

-Commencement Weekend Important Security Procedures
+Important Security Procedures for Commencement Weekend

 As in past years, large bags, backpacks, duffel bags, and large shopping bags will not be allowed and degree candidates and all guests may not bring bags larger than 10″ x 10″ into Convocations or Commencement.
 All purses, binocular cases, and camera cases will be opened and inspected.
 There will not be a holding area for items at any venue.
-Trash cans will not be placed outside the perimeter of the Carrier Dome.

 As always, the following items are prohibited: